menglongguo/website/_projects/FingertipSensor.md

 Alongside my main research project (the Robotic Hand), I continued a previous student's work on a fingertip sensor.
 (background of the project)
-(introduce the people (lindsey and Chuah) as well as andrew and adi that helped) (lay out how most of this will be revamping the old method to the new one)
+(introduce the people (lindsey and Chuah) as well as andrew and adi that helped) (lay out how most of this will be revamping the old method to the new one- documentation, reverse-engineering, system-design, manufacturing, troubleshooting, matlab)
 ---
 ### Problem Statement